Student Research Assistants

 Annually 5-10 students are employed in the CSBR Data Analysis Lab.
-To qualify, undergraduates must be enrolled, have completed some coursework in basic social statistics and methods, have high grade points and be recommended by advisors or professors.
-Graduate students may qualify by being enrolled in a UNI masters or doctorate program, have superior preparation by coursework and experience, and be recommended by advisors or professors.
+To qualify, undergraduates must be enrolled, have completed some coursework in basic social statistics and methods or be enrolled in the honors program, have high grade points and be recommended by advisors or professors.
+Graduate students may qualify by being enrolled in a UNI masters or doctoral program, have superior preparation by coursework and experience (especially quantitative analysis skills), and be recommended by advisors or professors.

 Telephone Data Collection Lab